Observation of narrow-band $\gamma$ radiation from a boron-doped diamond superlattice with an 855 MeV electron beam: Discussion

 We add that a peak was also observed when the crystal was aligned into the (111) plane.

 For applications one has to cope with the unavoidable and rather intense channeling radiation distribution tail \cite{SusK24}.
-However, it can be minimized by optimizing the boron doping profile.
-This has been shown in the appendix \ref{simulation} for a beam energy of 1.6 MeV which is also available at the Mainz Microtron MAMI after the third stage C. To cope with the tail, difference measurements must be performed by de-tuning the photon peak energy or varying the observation angle.
+However, it can be minimized by optimizing the boron doping profile and the number of periods, see Fig. \ref{SimSpectra855MeVlambdaVariable} (b) in appendix \ref{simulation}.
+To cope with the tail, difference measurements must be performed by de-tuning the photon peak energy or varying the observation angle.
 While a de-tuning off the resonance under investigation has a drastic effect, a shift of the continuum energy has only a minor effect on the intensity of high energy parasitic resonances.